e271828e/Flight.jl/docs/notes/design/framework_decisions.md

 **Status.** ratified

-**Position.** Two-kind taxonomy upheld under the integrate-and-dump challenge ([§15.5][s15-5]): the kinds are time bases (sweep-driven vs. tick-driven), and cross-tier coupling always routes through table cells; idiom = integrate-and-difference — cumulative integrals in `x`, previous-sample latch in the sampler's `z`; exact whenever interval-dependence is a left action by the interval-start value of a cumulatively-integrable quantity (inertial-rate anchoring required; RK-exact by linearity of the kinematics); latch-back wire (feedthrough-stage ZOH latch) for interval-relative flow terms; tick-triggered continuous handlers = the recorded, unbuilt escape hatch; boundary-sampling semantics promoted to taught contract.
+**Position.** The two-kind taxonomy is upheld under the integrate-and-dump challenge ([§15.5][s15-5]): the kinds are time bases, sweep-driven vs. tick-driven, and cross-tier coupling always routes through table cells.

+- The idiom is integrate-and-difference: cumulative integrals in `x`, previous-sample latch in the sampler's `z`.
+- It is exact whenever interval-dependence is a left action by the interval-start value of a cumulatively-integrable quantity (inertial-rate anchoring required; RK-exact by linearity of the kinematics).
+- A latch-back wire — a feedthrough-stage ZOH latch — carries interval-relative flow terms.
+- Tick-triggered continuous handlers are the recorded, unbuilt escape hatch.
+- Boundary-sampling semantics are promoted to taught contract.

 **Spec.** [§3.2][s3-2], [§3.3][s3-3], [§15.5][s15-5]